ashleychontos/pySYD/docs/installation.rst

 ###################

-For scientific purposes:
+With pip [recommended]
 **************************

-Install ``pysyd`` using pip:
+Install the latest stable version using pip:

 .. code-block::

     pip install pysyd

-The ``pysyd`` binary should have been automatically placed in your system's path by the ``pip`` command.
+This is the recommended way to install ``pysyd``.
+The ``pysyd`` binary should have been automatically placed in your system's path by the
+``pip`` command.
 If your system can not find the ``pysyd`` executable, ``cd`` into the top-level ``pysyd`` directory and try running the following command: